Locations:

 When should I see my healthcare provider?

-If you’re having a difficult time managing your weight, contact your healthcare provider.
-They may run some tests to see if you have any underlying conditions that are causing weight gain.
+If you’re having a difficult time managing your weight, contact your provider.
+You may need to adjust your health plan or try something new.

 What questions should I ask my doctor?

-If you have class III obesity, it may be helpful to as your healthcare provider the following questions:
+If you have class III obesity, it may be helpful to ask your healthcare provider:

 • Do I have any health conditions that are causing weight gain?